Chapter 1 – Roadway Encounters

 The nose bleed seemed to have stopped, but blood still flowed from the cut above the eye.
 “Sir, your head is bleeding.
 I’m going to try and stop it.
 Hold still please.”
 She pressed her already crimson-stained blouse against the cut as best she could, and stuffed a wad of it under the edge of the helmet in case the cut went farther than she could see.

 As she held pressure, he seemed to focus again.
 “What h—happened?” he asked, his voice thin and thready.

 “You almost hit a deer.
 Your eye’s cut and you’ve had quite a nose bleed.
 I think you’ve got a broken leg.

-She leaned over him to increase her pressure as a trail of blood escaped the edge of her blouse and threatened to run into his eyes.
-“Don’t worry about it now,” she said.
+She leaned to increase her pressure on his forehead as a trail of blood escaped the edge of her blouse and threatened to run into his eyes.
+“Don’t worry about it for now,” she said.

 The man’s eyes caught hers and widened again.
-She thought he was about to say something, maybe about how she was dressed, but he broke eye contact and turned his gaze aside.
+She thought he was about to say something, maybe about how she was dressed…or not dressed.
+Then he turned his gaze aside.

 “Do you hurt anywhere else?” she asked.